-The Offering Class A Units offered by us Up to 7,722,007 Class A Units.
-Each Class A Unit will consist of one share of our common stock and warrant to purchase 0.5 of a share of our common stock at an exercise price equal to 110% of th public offering price of the Class A Unit.
-The Class A Units will not be certificated and the shares of common stock and warrant that are part of such unit will be immediately separable and will be issue separately in this offering.
-Assuming no exercise of the over-allotment option and we sell all Class Units (and no Class B Units) being offered in this offering at an assumed public offering price of \$ 2.59 per share (which was the last reported sale price of our common stock on the NYSE American of October 1, 2018), we would issue in this offering an aggregate of 7,722,007 shares of our common stock and warrants to purchase 3,861,003 shares of our common stock.
+Up to 9,523,809 Class A Units.
+Each Class A Unit will consist of one share of our common stock and a warrant to purchase one share of our common stock at an exercise price equal to 120% of the public offering price of the Class A Unit.
+The Class A Units will not be certificated and the shares of common stock and warrant that are part of such unit will be immediately separable and will be issued separately in this offering.
+Assuming no exercise of the over-allotment option and we sell all Class A Units (and no Class B Units) being offered in this offering at an assumed public offering price of \$ 2.10 per share (which was the last reported sale price of our common stock on the NYSE American on October 8, 2018), we would issue in this offering an aggregate of 9,523,809 shares of our common stock and warrants to purchase 9,523,809 shares of our common stock.
 The actual offering price per each Class A Unit will be negotiated between us and the underwriters based on the trading of our common stock prior to the offering, among other things, and may be at a discount to the current market price.
-We are also offering the shares of common stock issuable upon exercise of warrants so in Class A Units.
-Assumed Public Offering Price Per Class A Unit \$2.59 per Class A Unit.
-Class B Units offered by us Up to 20,000 Class B Units.
+We are also offering the shares of common stock issuable upon exercise of warrants sold in Class A Units.

+Assumed Public Offering Price Per Class A Unit \$2.10 per Class A Unit.

+Class B Units offered by us

+Up to 20,000 Class B Units.
 We are also offering to each purchaser whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the holder, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, Class B Units, in lieu of Class A Units.
-Each Class B Unit w consist of one share of our Series B Preferred, with a stated value of \$1,000 and convertible into share of our common stock, at the public offering price of the Class A Units, together with an equivaler number of warrants as would have been issued to such purchaser if they had purchased Class A Units based on the public offering price of the Class A Units.
+Each Class B Unit will consist of one share of our Series B Preferred, with a stated value of \$1,000 and convertible into shares of our common stock, at the public offering price of the Class A Units, together with an equivalent number of warrants as would have been issued to such purchaser if they had purchased Class A Units based on the public offering price of the Class A Units.
 The Series B Preferred do not generally have any voting rights but are convertible into shares of common stock.
 The Class B Units will not be certificated and the shares of Series B Preferred and warrants that are part of such unit will be immediately separable and will be issued separately in this offering.
-We are also offering the shares common stock issuable upon exercise of warrants sold in Class A Units we are offering will be decreased on a dollar-for-dollar basis.
+We are also offering the shares of common stock issuable upon exercise of warrants sold in Class B Units and upon conversion of the Series B Preferred.
+For each Class B Unit we sell, the number of Class A Units we are offering will be decreased on a dollar-for-dollar basis.
 Because we will issue a warrant as part of each Unit, the number of warrants sold in this offering will not change as a result of a change in the mix of the Units sold.

 Public Offering Price Per Class B Unit \$1,000 per Class B Unit.
-Warrants offered by us Each warrant included in the Units will have an exercise price of 110% of the public offering price of the Class A Units, will be exercisable upon issuance and will expire three years from the date of issuance Each warrant will be exercisable to purchase 0.5 of a share of our common stock.
-No fractional share of common stock will be issued in connection with the exercise of a warrant.
-In lieu of fractional share we will round up to the next whole share.
-The warrants also provide that in the event of a fundament transaction we are required to cause any successor entity to assume our obligations under the warrants.
-In addition, the holder of the warrant will be entitled to receive upon exercise of the warrant the kind and amount of securities, cash or property that the holder would have received had the holder exercised the warrant immediately prior to such fundamental transaction.
-This prospectus also relate to the offering of the shares of common stock issuable upon exercise of the warrants.